LEAF-Lab-Stevens/SMILE-College/README.md

 Three Steps involved during annotations:
 - ```Sentiment Annotation with LLMs```
-Utilizes large language models (LLMs) with a **coarse prompt** to categorize sentiments into Satisfied, Dissatisfied, and Neutral.
+Utilizes large language models (LLMs) with a coarse prompt to categorize sentiments into the standard three categories: Satisfied, Dissatisfied, and Neutral.
 This step serves as a preliminary assessment of students' sentiment spectrum.
+The coarse prompt includes task-specific instructions, survey questions with responses, and label-specific guidelines to guide the LLMs.
 - ```Sentiment Category Identification```
 Multiple LLMs are evaluated and findings indicate limitations in the standard three-category framework, leading to the introduction of the "Mixed" category for nuanced sentiment expressions.
 - ```Human Annotation and Validation```
 A two-stage annotation process is employed, involving initial annotation by one annotator and validation by another.
+Disagreements are resolved collaboratively through discussions among annotators and researchers to reach a consensus on the final sentiment labels.

 ## Sentiment Prediction